 More and more businesses are going solar.
 But are solar systems worth it or even a good investment for you?
 Understanding the true value of any business decision requires that you weigh the total benefit against the total cost.
 Evaluating potential solar solutions and determining the overall return on your investment goes well beyond a simple pricing exercise.
 The benefits are multilayered and play out over many years—decades, really.

 Here are a few items to consider when evaluating potential solar solutions:

 Short-term costs vs. long-term savings

-When your business is considering going solar, your first impulse might be to focus on the short-term—i.e. on the costs.
-However, purchase price, cost-per-watt, a monthly lease payment etc. can be incomplete measures of the true value of a solar installation.
+When your business is considering going solar, your first impulse might be to focus on the short term (i.e., on the costs).
+However, items such as purchase price, cost-per-watt or a monthly lease payment can be incomplete measures of the true value of a solar installation.
 Due to wide variations in solar panel efficiency, degradation and power production capabilities (in addition to the available financing options), a long-term view of the net effect on your bottom line is much more meaningful when determining if solar panels are worth it for your business.

 Solar panels are built to last for decades.
 Depending on your organization’s location and energy use, a purchased high-efficiency system with a useful life of 30 or more years could pay for itself in just a few years or less.
 How quickly this occurs is determined by reduction in your energy costs combined with any available incentives.